NicoBiernat/advent-of-code-extreme/programming-languages.md

 # Collection of programming languages ordered by my experience
 Languages in parentheses are the ones that I think are more difficult to solve the challenges with.
-[N]: Number of languages without paren
+[N]: Number of languages without parentheses

 ## Good experience [5] (just start writing):
 - [ ] Java